+3.1.
 Nutritional rehabilitation following PICU

 The duration required for recovery is unknown so far.
-If children have experienced severe disease physical and nutritional rehabilitation may be required for a number of weeks.
-It may also be important to consider baseline nutritional status as obese critically ill children (non-COVID) with a high body mass index and excessive visceral at baseline are significantly more likely to have persistent acquired impairment at hospital discharge (30).
-During recovery higher energy and protein intake may be required up to twice the resting energy expenditure depending on age (19) until nutritional deficits are replete.
+If children have experienced severe disease physical and nutritional rehabilitation may be required for a number of weeks [28].
+During recovery higher energy and protein intake may be required up to twice the resting energy expenditure depending on age [18] until nutritional deficits are replete.
 There is a paucity of information relating to nutritional recovery in children following critical illness.
-Close monitoring of nutritional status in addition to nutrition support may be required post discharge as longer functional term outcomes, including the persistence of acquired functional impairment relative to skeletal muscle mass deficits, have been associated with duration of mechanical ventilation, use of vasoactive medications and duration of PICU stay (31).
+Close monitoring of nutritional status in addition to nutrition support may be required post discharge as longer term functional outcomes have been associated with duration of mechanical ventilation, use of vasoactive medications and duration of PICU stay [29].